Jay31kr/guess-the-number-game/README.md

 6. Repeat steps 4 and 5 until you guess the correct number.
 7. After guessing the correct number, you can choose to play again by clicking the "Again" button.

+### Live Demo
+Check out the live demo of the "Guess The Number" game [here](https://jay31kr.github.io/guess-the-number-game/).

 ### Credits
 This project was built as part of the JavaScript course by Jonas Schmedtmann.
 Special thanks to Jonas for providing excellent learning resources.